 - Dental damage to teeth due to chomping on ice;

-Pet fountains constantly circulate and filter the water, so it stays cleaner and tastes fresher to give cats the water they seek.
+Dog fountains constantly circulate and filter the water, so it stays cleaner and tastes fresher.
 Also, running water is often more enticing to a dog, so consider an in-home dog water fountain.
 We had one for a number of years and then gifted it to a friend whose dog had water consumption issues.
 The fountain really worked for her dog!
-Here’s the PetSafe Drinkwell Fountain we used:
+Here’s the PetSafe Drinkwell Fountain we used.

 Whether it’s a walk around the block, a jaunt in the neighborhood, a trek to the dog park, or a trip in the car, please on a stack of dog biscuits, please take water with you on the go.
 Your dog will thank you for it.
 I’ve been taking water with me for my dog for my entire adult life.
 I wish I had a dollar for every time a stranger’s dog stopped by and wanted a drink from our dog’s water bowl.
 I’d be rich!